openfaas/openfaas.github.io/_posts/2022-05-27-pro-components-with-faasd.md

 ```

 ## The Kafka connector
 OpenFaaS Pro includes multiple event connectors.
 They allow you to integrate with different event systems.
 Currently we have a connector for Kafka and AWS SQS next to several open-source connectors for [NATS](https://github.com/openfaas/nats-connector), [cron](https://github.com/openfaas/cron-connector) and [MQTT](https://github.com/openfaas/mqtt-connector).
+Our documentation on [triggers](https://docs.openfaas.com/reference/triggers/#add-your-own-event-source) has an overview of the different ways to trigger functions and how you can connect to other event sources.

 The quickest way to try out the Kafka connector is by signing up for an account on [Confluent Cloud](https://www.confluent.io/confluent-cloud/).
 They offer a fully managed Kafka cluster and new signups receive free credits that they can spend to explore the service.

 Once you have your account setup we recommend you to run through their getting started tutorial.
 It will show you how to create a cluster, create a topic for your data and produce messages to that topic.
-The last step of the tutorial will show you how to setup their Datagen Source connector.
+The last step of the tutorial will show you how to set up their Datagen Source connector.
 It will generate mock data that we will process in a function.

 > If you want to use the code snippets we provide without modification you will have to create a topic named `user.signup` and configure the Datagen Source connector to produce `Users` data to that topic.
 Make sure to save the api key and secret you create during the tutorial.
 We will need them later on.